-Gibson's work on affordances in his (1979) showed that animal vision provides information not merely about geometrical and physical features of entities in the environment, as in (Barrow & Tenenbaum, 1978; Marr, 1982), nor about recognising or categorising objects (the focus of much recent AI 'vision' research), but about what the perceiver can and cannot do, given its physical capabilities and its goals.
-I.e. vision needs to provide information not only about actual objects, structures and movements, but also what processes can and cannot occur in the environment (Sloman, 1996).
-In order to do this, the visual system must use an ontology that is only very indirectly related to retinal arrays.
-Gibson did not go far enough, as we have seen in discussing proto-affordances, vicarious affordances, etc.
+Gibson's work on affordances in his (1979) showed that animal vision provides information not merely about geometrical and physical features of entities in the environment, as in (Barrow & Tenenbaum, 1978; Marr, 1982), nor merely about recognising or categorising objects (the focus of much recent AI 'vision' research), but about what the perceiver can and cannot do, given its physical capabilities and its goals.
+I.e. visual information includes what processes can and cannot occur in the environment (Sloman, 1996).
+This requires an "exosomatic" ontology that is more concerned with what exists in the environment than with contents of retinal arrays.
+Gibson did not go far enough, as we have seen in discussing proto-affordances, vicarious affordances, etc., in 2.1 and 2.2.

-9 Perception of Actual and Possible Processes
+4.2 Perception of Actual and Possible Processes

-Previous work in a cognitive robotics project included analysis of requirements for a robot capable of manipulating 3-D objects, e.g. grasping them, moving them, and constructing assemblages, possibly while other things were happening.
-Analysis of the requirements revealed (a) the need for representing scene objects with parts and relationships (as everyone already knew), (b) the need for several ontological layers in scene structures (as in chapter 9 of (Sloman, 1978)), (c) the need to represent "multi-strand relationships" because not only whole objects but also parts of different objects are related in various ways, (d) the need to represent "multi-strand relationships change, e.g. with metrical, topological, causal, functional, continuous, and discrete changes occurring concurrently, and (e) the need to represent possible multi-strand processes and constraints on such possibilities - the positive and negative "proto-affordances" that are the substratum of affordances.
+An EU FP6 cognitive robotics project CoSy,5 included analysis of requirements for a robot capable of perceiving and manipulating 3-D objects, including: (a) representing 3-D objects with parts and relationships; (b) multiple ontological layers in scene structures (as in chapter 9 of (Sloman, 1978)); (c) representing "multi-strand relationships", since both objects and parts of objects are related within and across object boundaries (e.g. faces, edges and vertices of a block); (d) representing "multi-strand relationships change, e.g. with metrical, topological, causal, functional, continuous, and discrete changes occurring concurrently; (e) representing new possible multi-strand processes and constraints on such possibilities - the positive and negative "proto-affordances" that underlie affordances; (f) predicting outcomes of possible processes that are not currently occurring (e.g. when planning); (g) constructing possible explanations of how a perceived situation came about.